 Signs your tires are out of tread

 As with having over-inflated tires, a lack of tread can lead to less control and worse handling for your car or truck.
 Your tires' tread patterns help them to hold the road as well as channeling mud and water away from the areas that need to do the gripping.
 Without enough tread depth, your car can ride up on top of water on the road and cause you a complete loss of control.
-There are a few common methods of measuring tread depth, such as using a penny to gauge whether or not it's time to replace your tires, but we recommend coming into Advantage A/C, Muffler & Brakes in Spartanburg, SC for a professional opinion on the matter.
+There are a few common methods of measuring tread depth, such as using a penny to gauge whether or not it's time to replace your tires, but we recommend coming into Advantage AC, Tire & Repair in Spartanburg, SC for a professional opinion on the matter.
 Not all tires are created equal and must be replaced at different times.

 Signs your tires are damaged

 Signs that your tires are damaged can come from a few sources.
 A visual inspection can catch potential problems before they become major issues such as nails or rocks embedded in the tread grooves.
 Always remember that there's a great deal of pressure contained within your tires.
 If you see any gashes, bubbles or hear the hiss of air escaping it's best to stay away from that tire and enlist the help of a professional.
 Believe us, you don't want a tire exploding anywhere near you.

 You can sometimes feel tire damage while driving.
 If your car begins to make strange noises as it goes down the road or the handling suddenly becomes worse you should pull over as soon as it's safe.
 Driving on a flat is a bad idea, and can often lead to more severe damage to your vehicle.

 What can and cannot be repaired